 “The Naming Compulsion in Dillon Wallace’s The Lure of the Labrador Wild and Mina Hubbard’s A Woman’s Way through Unknown Labrador.”
 Newfoundland and Labrador Studies, 26.1 (2011).
 LINK

 Teaching and Learning

-One of the aspects of studying at Memorial I find most enlivening is the opportunity to teach undergraduate courses.
-For the last number of years I have been teaching introductory level English, specifically in survey courses taking up poetry, short fiction, and novels.
-In one of the courses I teach, I have created a blogging component, which asks students to complete weekly writing activities.
+While I was studying at Memorial I had the wonderful opportunity to teach undergraduate courses.
+I taught introductory level English, specifically in survey courses taking up poetry, short fiction, and novels.
+These courses focused on critical reading and writing, especially for academic essay writing.
+In one of these courses I created a blogging component, which asks students to complete weekly writing activities.
 If you are interested in seeing the course, assignments, and the blogging component, visit my English 1080 blog at this link.